 - Finally, you have the ‘Logout’ button in the top right corner.
 As you would expect, this logs you out of your Coinigy account and brings you to the front page of the site.

-5) Just above the graph on the markets homepage, you can find a row of tools and settings to completely customize your graphs.
-Starting from left side of this box with the cross icon, we have:
+5) Just above the graph on the market's homepage, you can find a row of tools and settings to completely customize your graphs.
+Starting from the left side of this box with the cross icon, we have:

-- ‘Bar Style’: Users can change the style of their bars on their charts.
-Coinigy offers the ability to display your charts as bars, candlesticks, hollow candlesticks, lines, lines with area, or Heikin-Ashi candlesticks.
+- ‘Bar Style’: Users can change the style of the bars on their charts.
+Coinigy offers the ability to display your charts as bars, candlesticks, hollow candlesticks, lines, lines with the area, or Heikin-Ashi candlesticks.

 - ‘Chart Properties’: The gear icon is a general settings button for your charts.
 Here, you can make both minor and major changes to the way your graphs are displayed with options for style, scales, background, and timezones.

 - ‘Indicators’: This button is where users performing in-depth trading analyses of specific markets will find the most helpful tools.
 Coinigy offers over 70 indicators, with popular tools such as Bollinger Bands, and others like Money Flow and Klinger Oscillators.
 The down arrow button attached to this list also allows you to save displayed indicators on a chart.

 - ‘Compare or Add Symbol’: As the name implies, here you can add a new symbol to compare or view more than one chart.

 - ‘Undo’ and ‘Redo’: Much like other software programs, these back, and forward arrows allow you to undo and redo recent changes that you have made.

 - ‘Fullscreen mode’: Full-screens your current Coinigy graph.